 2. Mana Village

-3. Vasundhara Falls
+3. Vasudhara Falls

-A beautiful waterfall surrounded by lush greenery, this spot is believed to be where the sage Narada received divine knowledge.
+A beautiful Vashudhara waterfall surrounded by lush greenery, this spot is believed to be where the sage Narada received divine knowledge.

 4. Brahma Kapal